wp-plugins/mp3-jplayer/readme.txt

 MP3-jPlayer will expand WP's native shortcodes with new functions and options, giving you a lot of choice in how to set up your music playlists.
 Here's a few of the features:

-* Flexible multi-player plugin, add unlimited players to pages, posts, sidebars, and template files.
+* Flexible multi-player audio plugin, add unlimited audio players to pages, posts, sidebars, and template files.
 * Offer audio downloads to visitors or logged-in users.
-* Playlist entire folders with one simple command.
+* Playlist folders with one simple feed folder command.
 * Can be selectively integrated with WordPress default audio players.
 * Customise the colour scheme, fonts, title and image placements and more on the Player Design page.
-* A fully integrated Pop-out player that can be launched from playlist players, or from a stand-alone link.
+* A fully integrated Pop-out player that can be launched from playlist players, or from a stand-alone popout link.
-* Shortcode parameters to give you individual control of player heights, widths, volumes, downloads, player styling, and allow you to play from your library, local folders or urls.
+* Shortcode parameters to give you individual control of player heights, widths, volumes, downloads, styling, and allow you to play from your library, local folders or urls.
 * You can use custom fields to manage playlists.
 * Supports playback via HTML5 wherever possible, and falls back to Flash automatically if necessary.
 * Supports mp3, m4a, mp4, webm, oga, ogg, and wav files.
 * Very easy file counterparting, just upload.
+* Plays Icecast and Shoutcast audio streams.
 * Great compatibility across browsers / platforms.
 Works on iPhone, iPad, Android.
 * Editable player designs via CSS.
 * Multisite compatible.